gauthiii/a2aProjects/README.md

 - MCP is about tools
   It exposes functions/APIs like get_weather(city) or search_docs(query).
-  Typical shape: Agent → MCP server (tools).
+  Agent → MCP server (tools).
-  Think: “LLM or agent calling a toolbox.”

 - A2A is about agents
   It lets full agents (with their own tools, memory, logic) talk to each other.
-  Typical shape: Agent A ↔ Agent B (conversation/requests).
+  Agent A ↔ Agent B (conversation/requests).
-  Think: “Specialist agents collaborating.”

-In this repo:
-- A2A connects: Travel Planner Agent ↔ Weather Stylist Agent.
-- MCP connects: Weather Stylist Agent → Weather MCP Server → OpenWeather API.

 ## Projects